 There are a variety of hurdles that can stop small businesses from offering group health insurance.
 Fortunately, there is an alternative that can benefit employers and employees alike.
 Sometimes referred to as the Small Business HRA, the qualified small employer health reimbursement arrangement (QSEHRA) is a personalized health benefits that allows businesses to set their own contribution budget while giving employees the flexibility to choose the policy that suits their needs—regardless of where they live.

 The QSEHRA also comes without minimum participation requirements.
-And for businesses that use automation software to administer their personalized benefits, the QSEHRA involves negligible administration time.
+And for businesses that use automation software to for QSEHRA administration, the benefit involves negligible administration time.

 Because of these advantages, we believe that one million small businesses will abandon traditional group benefits for a personalized benefits model like the QSEHRA by 2025.